Woman with glasses sitting by window stares pensively at cell phone in hand

 What is a credit card closing date?

 The credit card closing date is the last day of the billing cycle on your credit card.
-On the credit card’s closing date, your credit card issuer adds up all of the transactions from the last month, plus any interest charges, and generates your credit card bill, or billing statement.
+Your credit card issuer adds up all of the transactions from the last month, plus any interest charges, and generates your credit card bill.
 Any pending purchases, payments, or credits that haven’t yet posted to the account by the end of that day will now be part of the next billing cycle.

 What is the difference between your credit card closing date and payment due date?